happy-mei/happy-mei.github.io/liaoxuefeng-en/docs/10-introduction/README.md

 ![cover](cover.jpg)

-This is a zero-based Java tutorial specifically for white people.
+This is a zero-based Java tutorial specifically for beginners.

 Why learn Java?